watson-intu/self-docs/workshops-devcon/Workshop3-CreatingAnEmotionAgent/lab-docs/workshop_3.md

 2. Create a new directory named **intu** in a directory of your choosing.

-3. Unzip the **wself-sdk-master.zip** file into the **intu** directory, making sure that you retain the folder structure, i.e. your intu directory should now contain the unzipped **self-sdk-master** folder.
+3. Unzip the **self-sdk-master.zip** file into the **intu** directory, making sure that you retain the folder structure, i.e. your intu directory should now contain the unzipped **self-sdk-master** folder.
 This may take some time.

 ### A. Preparing for OS X